 Love Your Guts: How to Support Your Gut Health

-However, there’s much more to it - and the gut plays a major role in many aspects of health.
+However, there’s much more to it - and the gut plays a major role in many aspects of our health.

 For instance, it’s no coincidence that there are lots of common expressions linking feelings, emotions and experiences to the gut.
 Perhaps, you find certain situations “gut-wrenching”, or have that uneasy “gut feeling” prior to making an important decision...and on the contrary, when you’re happy or excited, you may feel “butterflies in your stomach”!
 Those are more than figures of speech, as what’s going on in our mind can trigger changes in our gut, and vice versa.